Pears

 Ripens in late September to mid October

-Shinko – is a medium – large fruited variety with a heavy, golden – brown russet. the flesh is very sweet and juicy, yet always crisp.
+Niitaka – is a large fruited variety with a heavy, golden – brown russet. the flesh is very sweet and juicy, yet always crisp.
 Trees are heavy, annual bearing, and show good resistance to fireblight.
 Ripens before Olympic, and will store several months.
+Requires another variety of Asian pear nearby for pollination.

 On large growing (15′-20′) rootstock